pwncollege/intro-to-cybersecurity-dojo/cryptography/aes-cbc-poa/DESCRIPTION.md

 So you can manipulate the padding...
 If you messed up somewhere along the lines of the previous challenge and created an invalid padding, you might have noticed that the worker _crashed_ with an error about the padding being incorrect!

-It turns out that this one crash _completely_ breaks the Confidentiality of the AES-CBC cryptosystem.
+It turns out that this one crash _completely_ breaks the Confidentiality of the AES-CBC cryptosystem, allowing attackers to decrypt messages without having the key.
 Let's dig in...

 Recall that PKCS7 padding adds N bytes with the value N, so if 11 bytes of padding were added, they have the value `0x0b`.